Fall 2018 Course(s)

 Subject to change.
 Please refer to InsideND for the most up-to-date, accurate information.

 The following courses are directly relevant to the Philosophy, Religion, and Literature minor, and can be taken for course credit in the minor.
-If there are courses beyond this list which you think are relevant, and for which you would like to receive PRL course credit, please contact the director of the minor, Professor Christopher J. Shields, co-directors of the minor.
+If there are courses beyond this list which you think are relevant, and for which you would like to receive PRL course credit, please contact either Professor Susannah Monta OR Professor Christopher J. Shields, co-directors of the minor.